databrickslabs/migrate/README.md

-                        Set the base directory to export artifacts --pause-all-jobs      Pause all scheduled jobs --unpause-all-jobs    Unpause all scheduled jobs
+                        Set the base directory to export artifacts --pause-all-jobs      Pause all scheduled jobs --unpause-all-jobs    Unpause all scheduled jobs --update-account-id UPDATE_ACCOUNT_ID
+                        Set the account id for instance profiles to a new account id
+  --old-account-id OLD_ACCOUNT_ID
+                        Old account ID to filter on
 ```

 #### Import Help Text